luigifreda/pyslam/README.md

 ---
 ## Requirements

 * Python 3  (tested under Python 3.5)
 * Numpy
 * OpenCV (see below for a suggested python installation)

-You may need to install some python3 packages.
-These packages can be automatically installed by running:
+The framework has been developed and tested under Ubuntu 16.04.
+You may need to install some required python3 packages.
+These packages can be easily and automatically installed by running:

 `$ ./install_pip3_packages.sh`